tangentyh/notes-of-tan/javaNotes.md

          new Timer(1000, listener).start();
      }
      ```
-     - illegal to refer to a variable in a lambda expression that is mutated outside
+     - no mutation outside -- illegal to refer to a variable in a lambda expression that is mutated outside
+     - no mutation inside -- cannot mutate captured value
+     - access mutable data — use an array of length 1
-   - illegal to declare a parameter or a local variable in the lambda that has the same name as a local variable
+   - no block variable shadowing -- illegal to declare a parameter or a local variable in the lambda that has the same name as a local variable
-   - the same scope as a nested block
+   - block scope -- the same scope as a nested block
-   - `this` is the same as what outside the lambda
+   - same `this` -- `this` is the same as what outside the lambda

 1. lambda expression syntax
    - inline